I hope you enjoy reading the blog post.

 Those are the places where you’ll have access to the most possible matches, and you can always screen for common interests from there.

-Out of those four, Tinder is a must for guys who are dating while separated.
-It’s still the most popular dating app in the US, and you’ll find local singles looking for an entire spectrum of relationships on it, from hookups to marriage.
+Tinder.
+It's a must for guys who are dating while separated.
+It’s still the most popular dating app in the US.
+And you’ll find local singles looking for an entire spectrum of relationships on it, from hookups to marriage.

 No matter where on that dating continuum you fall, the sheer number of potential matches makes it the perfect place to get your dating feet wet.

-Match.com is a good bet if you’re ready for something on the more serious end of the relationship spectrum.
-Messaging requires a paid subscription, so you won’t come across as many fake profiles or women who aren’t serious about moving things off the site.
+Match and Hinge are good bets if you’re ready for something on the more serious end of the relationship spectrum.
+On Match, messaging requires a paid subscription, so you won’t come across as many fake profiles or women who aren’t serious about moving things off the site.

 OkCupid and POF are arguably two of the best free dating sites, so they’re immensely popular.
 You’ll have no problem finding plenty of intriguing local women to message.
 But “free” is a double-edged sword, as the percentage of fakes and flakes is much higher than on Match.